Which amber countries will let in British holidaymakers?

 Am I legally allowed to travel to an amber country on holiday?

 Yes – at least, from the British side of things.
 While the government previously advised against holidaying in any country not on the green list, recreational international travel is no longer illegal in the UK.
-Guidance is not the same as law.
+And, from 19 July, the government is lifting its advisory not to holiday in amber list countries.

 However, the destination you’re planning on travelling to will have its own rules regarding who can enter the country.
 The “amber list” only refers to the restrictions travellers face when they’re entering the UK – the classification has no bearing on the outbound travel requirements.
 Your destination might need proof that your trip is “essential”, or may only be letting in its own citizens or residents at present: check the latest entry regulations on the Foreign Office (FCDO) destination pages.